25 Clever Uses for Plastic Wrap You’ll Wish You Knew Sooner

-Screen protectors can run anywhere from $15 to $40, but one box of cling wrap is roughly $4 or so, making a DIY plastic wrap protector a no-brainer.
+Screen protectors can run anywhere from $15 to $40, but one box of plastic wrap is roughly $4 or so, making a DIY plastic wrap protector a no-brainer.
 First, make sure to clean your phone screen.
 Then cut the plastic wrap, so it’s about three inches bigger than your screen.
 Stretch and smooth it over your screen and wrap any excess in the back of your phone before cutting it off.
-Then put your regular phone case in place.
+Then put your regular phone case back in place.

 Keep flowers fresh

 Extend the life of your fresh bouquet with plastic wrap.
 Cut a rectangle of plastic wrap and place a damp paper towel on top.
 Then put the ends of your flowers in the middle of the moist paper towel and fold them both up to keep the flowers fresh.
 You can use a bow or tissue paper to cover up this plastic wrap hack.

 You’ll be glad you know these genius gardening hacks.

 Pesky fruit flies are no match for cling wrap.
 Here’s what to do: grab a small cup and a few pieces of fruit.
 Then use plastic wrap to cover the top and poke a hole in the middle with a pen or pencil.
 The flies find their way inside the cup but have trouble escaping the plastic wrap, effectively trapping them.